Powhatan's Anthony Greenhow wins AAU indoor national championship in 200-meter dash

 “To have her as a coach, it’s great, because I know she will bring the best out of me, no matter what.”

-To Greenhow, who will take on some of the country’s best when he competes for the University of South Carolina, this victory shows that he’s able to compete and do well at the national level.
+To Greenhow, who will take on some of the country’s best when he competes for South Carolina, this victory shows that he’s able to compete and do well at the national level.

 “After this, I’m just getting ready for outdoor,” Greenhow said, “and hopefully do the same thing.”